casanet/casanet-server/README.md

 https://github.com/0x00string/kankuncontroller
 My Fork-
 https://github.com/haimkastner/kankuncontroller

+Dependencies:
+* Installation of pyhthon (see in broadlink)

 ## Credits & Licence
 I used external libraries to communicate with sockets, and changed the code slightly to fit this project,